 You are about to close the “breast cancer treatment” chapter of your life…so now what?
 How do you shift from being someone in active treatment to a survivor?
 How can you enjoy being healthy now without the fear of recurrence interfering with your new lease on life?
 While we can’t answer those questions for you, we can help you find resources that can help you find those answers for yourself.
+We can also send you a free survivorship packet to help you with this new phase.

 What Can I Do for My Health?